 CloudCheckr offers several reports that focus on the best practices, cost and inventory of your AWS deployment.

-Cost Reports which will give you information on various services associated with your account.
+Cost Reports will give you information on the costs associated with your account.

 Utilization Reports can help you keep an eye on your AWS deployment, showing how much each instance is being utilized to help ensure your infrastructure is running smoothly.

 CloudCheckr provides several reports focused on utilization, such as:

 - The Idle instances report, which shows which EC2 instances are running and being invoiced, but don’t appear to be active.

 - The EC2 Resource Utilization Heat Map, which shows the average CPU Utilization of each EC2 instance, in a visual graph, for every hour of each day.